renoki-co/laravel-eloquent-query-cache/README.md

 ```

 ## Showcase

-Query Cache has the ability to track the SQL used and use it as a key in the cache storage, making the caching query-by-query a breeze.
+The package has the ability to track the SQL used and use it as a key in the cache storage,
+making the caching query-by-query a breeze.

 ```php
 use Rennokki\QueryCache\Traits\QueryCacheable;